-Any temporary employee not on the seniority list shall be paid each pay period four percent (4%) of bi-weekly earnings in lieu of vacation.
+Any temporary employee not on the seniority list shall be paid each pay period\ four percent (4%) of bi-weekly earnings in lieu of vacation.

-Note: The school district and the Local may negotiate a different practice regarding the payment method.
+\ Note: The school district and the Local may negotiate a different practice regarding the payment method.

-H) Vacation Payout
+H) Vacation Pay Upon End of Service

 An employee leaving the service at any time in the vacation year before receiving vacation shall be entitled to a proportionate payment of salary or wages in lieu of such vacation.
 In the event of an employee's death, their estate shall be credited with the value of vacation credits owing.
+An employee leaving the service of the district during the vacation year who owes vacation pay shall repay the amount owing on their final cheque unless another repayment method has been agreed upon by the district.